juicedata/juicefs/docs/en/benchmark/stats_watcher.md

 ---
 # JuiceFS Performance Statistics Monitor

 JuiceFS exposes a lot of [Promethues metrics](../administration/monitoring.md) for monitoring system internal performance.
-However, when diagnosing performace issues in practice, users may need a more real-time monitorig tool to know what is actually going on within a certain time range.
+However, when diagnosing performance issues in practice, users may need a more real-time monitoring tool to know what is actually going on within a certain time range.
 Thus, we provide a command `stats` to print metrics every second, just like what the Linux command `dstat` does.
 The output is like:

 ![stats_watcher](../images/juicefs_stats_watcher.png)